pyrddlgym-project/pyRDDLGym/docs/start2.rst

 ------

 By default, ``evaluate()`` will not raise errors if action preconditions or state invariants are violated.
 State invariant violations are stored in the ``truncated`` field returned by ``env.step()``.
 If you wish to enforce action constraints, simply initialize your environment like this:

 .. code-block:: python

     import pyRDDLGym
-    env = pyRDDLGym.make("Cartpole_Continuous_gym", "0", enforce_action_constraints=True)
+    env = pyRDDLGym.make("CartPole_Continuous_gym", "0", enforce_action_constraints=True)

 By default, ``evaluate()`` will not raise an exception if a numerical error occurs during an intermediate calculation, such as divide by zero or under/overflow.
-This behavior can be controlled through numpy.

-For example, if you wish to raise/catch all numerical errors, you can add the following lines before calling ``env.evaluate()``:
+If you wish to raise/catch all numerical errors, add the following lines before calling ``env.evaluate()``:

 .. code-block:: python